beabee-communityrm/monorepo/README.md

     at `./scripts/esbuild.cjs.ts`.
   - `build:node:esm` - Generates an ESM bundle using `esbuild`, script found at `./scripts/esbuild.esm.ts`.

-Node.js builds are created using [esbuild](https://esbuild.github.io/) from Deno source.
-Deno projects can directly utilize TypeScript source from `./mod.ts`.

 Deno's support for NPM packages differs in syntax, e.g., `date-fns` is imported as `import { format } from "npm:date-fns";` in Deno, and